 Harvesting soybeans with green stems

-Reduce shatter losses and plugging problems associated with Green Stem Syndrome in soybeans.
+Reduce shatter losses and plugging problems associated with green stems in soybeans.

-The combination of green, tough stems and dry and brittle pods is creating problems for soybean producers this fall.
+The dry weather occuring in June and July of 2016 and the wet weather we experienced in August have combined to increase the potential for soybean stems to remain green and tough this fall.
+The combination of green, tough stems and dry and brittle pods may create problems for soybean producers during harvest operations.
 The most important thing to remember when faced with these conditions is don’t wait until the stems are dry to begin combining.
 If you wait for the stems to dry, shatter losses occurring at the header or before the combine enters the field will be excessive.
 The following recommendations should help you reduce shatter losses and plugging problems when harvesting soybean plants with green stems and brittle pods.

 - If shatter losses are excessive, consider combining earlier in the morning or later into the evening when the pods have regained some moisture and are less brittle.
 However, this may increase plugging problems.